Monday, August 19, 2019

 "Huh," Deadpool grunted, "he sure bitches a lot more when we're in the middle of them."

-"Ha, I can believe it."
+"Ha, I can believe that."
 Rhodez snapped her head around as she caught a glimpse of something moving behind her.
 It scurried out of a cubicle and around the corner to another row.
 "Did you see that?"

 Deadpool walked past, drawing a katana with one hand and a pistol with another.
 "No. You're imagining things."

-As he said this, he spun around the corner, gun leveled at. . . nothing.
+As he said this, he rounded the corner, gun leveled at. . . nothing.
 The merc motioned for Rhodez to follow him as he moved slowly down the row.
 "7th Rule: If you think you saw something, you probably did.
 A little yellow bird taught me that.
 Unless you're drunk. or fighting a telepath.
 Or have an unstable brain prone to hallucinations."
-He stopped and looked at her intently.
-"You aren't experiencing any of those, right?"

 "I don't think so, but how would I know if there's a telepath messing with me?"